The principle of operation of the Common Rail System 2

 - - bypass valve.

-The bypass valve prevents overpressure in the high pressure circuit by diverting fuel to the tank return system.
+The bypass valve protects the high pressure circuit from overpressure by diverting fuel to the tank return system.
 Bypass valve calibration: 1650± 50 bar.

-A rail pressure sensor with a 5-volt supply voltage produces an output voltage in the range of 0.5 - 4.5 volts, depending on the value of the measured pressure.
+The rail pressure sensor at a 5-volt supply voltage produces an output voltage in the range of 0.5 - 4.5 volts, depending on the value of the measured pressure.

-Information about this value is transmitted by the engine ECU.
+Information about this value is transmitted to the engine ECU.

 Electrically controlled nozzle (see Fig. 9)

-This nozzle includes an electrovalve that controls the opening and closing of the atomizer.
+This nozzle includes an electric valve that controls the opening and closing of the atomizer.

-The electrically controlled nozzle is not repairable.
-The seals must always be replaced after each disassembly.
-The clips are not polarized.
+The electrically controlled nozzle cannot be repaired.
+The sealing gaskets must be replaced after each dismantling.
+The clamps are not polarized.

 Fuel supply fitting to the injector.
 (650.1112154)